LaOnda/faymanners.github.io/index.md

     url:

 testimonial:
-  - quote: I could barely snowplough and now I can do parrallel turns!
+  - quote: Thank you for improving my skiing
-    source: Fay
+    source: Yvonne Robertson

 footer: Here's some text for the footer, with an <a href="">anchor</a> included.
 ---